Cory Boyd: College career

 1,283 total yards.
 Boyd finished with 28 touchdowns in his 4 seasons with the Gamecocks.
 He played in the 2007 East-West Shrine Game.

 Professional career

 Tampa Bay Buccaneers

-Boyd was drafted by the Tampa Bay Buccaneers in the 7th round (238rd overall) of the 2008 NFL Draft.
+Boyd was selected by the Tampa Bay Buccaneers in the seventh round (238rd overall) of the 2008 NFL draft.
 He injured his knee during a rookie mini-camp and was placed on injured reserve for the 2008 season.
 Boyd was released by Tampa Bay on October 17, 2008.

 Denver Broncos

 Boyd was signed to the practice squad of the Denver Broncos on November 4, 2008 after running back P. J. Pope was promoted to the active roster.
 Boyd was promoted to the active roster on December 9 when fullback Peyton Hillis was placed on injured reserve.
 The Broncos waived Boyd six days later and re-signed him to the practice squad.
 He was then put back onto the active roster for Week 17 of the 2008 season following the season-ending injuries to Selvin Young and P.J.
 Pope.

 The Broncos waived Boyd on March 31, 2009.